Marija Jevđić: Parliamentarian

 Jevđić appeared in the fifty-fourth position on the Socialist Party's list in the 2012 Serbian parliamentary election and was not elected when the list won forty-four seats.

 She was promoted to the thirty-fifth position for the 2014 parliamentary election.
-The list again won forty-four seats, and she was on this occasion elected.
+The list again won forty-four seats, and on this occasion she was elected.
 In her first parliamentary term, she was a member of the committee on the diaspora and Serbs in the region; a deputy member of the committee on Kosovo-Metohija, the health and family committee, and the committee on the rights of the child; and a member of the parliamentary friendship groups with Belgium, Denmark, France, Italy, Portugal, and Turkey.

 Jevđić received the seventeenth position on the SPS's list in the 2016 parliamentary election and was re-elected when the list won twenty-nine seats.
 In the term that followed, she was a member of the labour committee (Note: Formally known as the Committee on Labour, Social Issues, Social Inclusion, and Poverty Reduction.) and the committee on the rights of the child, a deputy member of the economy committee (Note: Formally known as the Committee on the Economy, Regional Development, Trade, Tourism, and Energy.) and the education committee, (Note: Formally known as the Committee on the Education, Science, Technological Development, and the Information Society.) and a member of the parliamentary friendship groups with Austria, Belgium, Bosnia and Herzegovina, Bulgaria, China, Denmark, France, Germany, Greece, Italy, Mexico, Russia, Tunisia, Turkey, and the United States of America.

 Jevđić was again given the seventeenth position on the SPS's list in the 2020 parliamentary election and was elected to a third term when the list won thirty-two seats.
 She served afterward as deputy chair of the committee on constitutional and legislative issues, a member of the European integration committee and the committee on the rights of the child, a deputy member of the health and family committee, a member of the European Union–Serbia stabilization and association committee, and a member of the parliamentary friendship groups with Austria, Bulgaria, China, Egypt, France, Germany, Italy, the Netherlands, North Korea, Portugal, Russia, Sweden, Turkey, Ukraine, and the United States of America.
 She was chosen as a deputy speaker of the assembly on 22 October 2020 and served for the remainder of the term.